IsWladi/Lab-Coleccionista-FastAPI-MongoDB-Ionic/README.md

 - `requirements.txt` - Python dependencies for the FastAPI app

 ## Route: `./api/app/`
+- `dependencies/` - Avaliable dependencies for the API (db, auth, etc.)
 - `models/` - Pydantic models for be used in the endpoints
 - `routers/` - API source code for each set of endpoints ( for separation of concerns)
 - `tests/` - API tests (pytest)
 - `README.md` - Specific documentation for the API (not as a replacement for the Swagger docs)
-- `config.py` - Environment variables, database connection function, secrets, etc.
-- `dependencies.py` - Dependency injection for the endpoints
 - `main.py` - API main file ( app creation, routers addition, definition of the lifespan events, etc. )
+- `settings.py` - Enums; environment variables, secrets, etc.

 # References: